 Cardiff City Stadium has recently hosted various internationals of the Wales national team as the Millennium Stadium was deemed too large for the occasion.

 In 2013, following the club’s promotion to the Premier League, Cardiff announced plans to increase capacity to just under 33,500 seats by adding a second tier to the Ninian Stand.
 Despite the club’s relegation at the end of the season, works went ahead anyway and were completed before the start of the 2014-15 season.

-Cardiff City Stadium has been selected to host the 2015 UEFA Super Cup, which pits Champions League winner Real Madrid against Europa League winner Sevilla.
+In 2015, Cardiff City Stadium hosted the UEFA Super Cup between Champions League winner Real Madrid and Europa League winner Sevilla (2-0).

 Cardiff City Stadium is located slightly more than a mile east of Cardiff city centre and Cardiff Central Rail station.
 The walk takes about 30 minutes.